Advice for building positive supplier relationships in the procurement process.

 (ii) to become a party to the framework agreement; and’

 This is all very legalese and technical speak, but in reality folks, this clearly states what a buyer should provide to a supplier.
-I have edited this a tiny bit, and haven’t included the whole provision, but this should be the exemplar all buyers are looking to achieve.
+I have edited this a tiny bit, and haven’t included the whole provision, but this should be the example all buyers are looking to achieve.
 In a previous blog I spoke about agile procurement and how it is nothing new, but a standard of procurement which all professional buyers should strive to reach.
 This is the minimum standard when providing feedback to suppliers on how well they did.
 This is not something to aspire to, but something which should form part of your day to day process.

 I would stress that all buyers should go one further, and this will scare a lot of them; talk through the feedback and meet (in a post-Covid world) with them.